AceCentre/AACSpeakHelper/README.md

 ## Using the style flag for Azure voices

-Note: You can use the ``--style`` flag on the command line for Azure voices.
-If you do this follow it by one of these style flags.
+You can use the command line's ``--style`` flag for Azure voices.
+If you do this, follow it with one of these style flags.
 You can change the strength of these with `--styledegree` being 0.1 to 2.
 By default it is 1.
 So 2 would double it.
 Be warned.
 Some voices don't have all styles.
 [Read the Azure docs for more info](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/speech-synthesis-markup-voice#use-speaking-styles-and-roles).

 |                   |                   |                   |